 Can You Gain Your Weight Back After Gastric Sleeve?

 Patients may stop losing weight or even regain some of their lost weight after a gastric sleeve surgery.
-Without careful monitoring of their post-operative recovery, some patients may find themselves in need of a gastric sleeve revision.
-Patients usually present one year to 18 months after the initial gastric sleeve surgery for consideration or revision.
+Patients usually present one year to 18 months after the initial gastric sleeve surgery for revision.
 It is during this time when some patients notice changes in portion control or acid reflux not responsive to medical therapy.
 In such situations, robotic re-sleeve gastrectomy is more than an opportunity to revise the procedure.

-In a robotic re-sleeve gastrectomy, Dr. Bonnor will reshape and resize the stomach pouch (or gastric “sleeve”) so that it will once again function to suppress your appetite.
-A properly functioning sleeve gastrectomy is intended to prevent you from gaining weight by consuming excess calories.
+In a re-sleeve gastrectomy, Dr. Bonnor will reshape and resize the stomach pouch (or gastric sleeve”) so that it will once again function to suppress your portions.
+A properly functioning sleeve gastrectomy is intended to help with portion control and not necessarily appetite.

-The gastric sleeve surgery is considered to be more effective and less complicated than other, more involved bariatric surgeries, like gastric bypass.
+The gastric sleeve surgery is considered less complicated than other, more involved bariatric surgeries, like gastric bypass.
 The sleeve technique does not require any rerouting of the intestinal tract.
-Nor does it diminish the rate at which your body will absorb nutrients from food.
-For these reasons, sleeve gastrectomy is the preferred weight-loss method.
+For these reasons, sleeve gastrectomy has become the preferred weight-loss method.

-In more extreme cases of post-surgical weight gain, Dr. Bonnor may decide to perform a duodenal switch surgery.
-During duodenal switch surgery, the patient’s gastric sleeve is revised to a gastric bypass.
+Depending on your current BMI and or medical conditions, a revision to a gastric bypass may be more appropriate such as in patients who are experiencing significant acid reflux.
+A sleeve may also be revised to a duodenal switch surgery.
+During a duodenal switch surgery, the patient’s gastric sleeve is combined with a specific type of intestinal bypass.
 The duodenal switch represents a more profound revision of the original gastric sleeve, but it may be necessary, depending on the severity of the patient’s situation.

 Frequently Asked Questions (FAQ)

-Gastric sleeve revision surgery is a procedure to recalibrate or reshape a previous gastric sleeve surgery.
-The purpose of this recalibration is to enhance portion control by reducing the size of the stomach either focused on the existing anatomic concern.
+Gastric re-sleeve or recalibration is a procedure to recalibrate or reshape a previous gastric sleeve surgery.
+The purpose of this recalibration is to enhance portion control by reducing the size of the stomach.
 In gastric sleeve surgery, the size of the stomach is reduced by 70 to 80%.
 Sometimes, patients overstretch their stomach pouch, leading to poor portion control and other complications.
-Gastric re-sleeve will reduce the stomach pouch down to a more appropriate size.

 - Filip, S., Hutopila, I., & Copaescu, C. (2019).
 Re-sleeve Gastrectomy – An Efficient Revisional Bariatric Procedure – 3 Years Results.
 Chirurgia, 114(6), 809. https://doi.org/10.21614/chirurgia.114.6.809